typealiased/mockingbird/README.md

 let inferredBird = mock(Bird.self)    // but type inference also works
 ```

-#### Class Mocks
+#### Mock Classes

 Initialize concrete class mocks using the `initialize` method.
-Keep in mind that class mocks rely on subclassing
-which has certain limitations, so consider using protocol mocks whenever possible.
+Keep in mind that class mocks rely on subclassing which has certain limitations, so consider using protocol mocks whenever possible.

 ```swift
 class Bird {